TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-environmentsanddeploymentgroups.md

 * **I encounter an error "./svc.sh command not found" when creating a deployment group on a Linux virtual machine**

-    Check the [linux distributions supported](https://docs.microsoft.com/azure/devops/pipelines/agents/v2-linux?view=azure-devops#check-prerequisites).
+    Check the [Linux distributions supported](https://docs.microsoft.com/azure/devops/pipelines/agents/v2-linux?view=azure-devops#check-prerequisites).
 Ensure the user account that you're using has permission to register the agent.
 The **./svc.sh** script will run and manage your agent as a **systemd service**.
 If you [run your agent as a service](https://docs.microsoft.com/azure/devops/pipelines/agents/v2-linux?view=azure-devops#run-as-a-systemd-service), you cannot run the agent service as root user.

 * **Unable to configure the Deployment Group agent behind proxy**